 You probably have heard horror stories about business owners whose livelihoods were destroyed by IRS seizures.
 However, few people have reason to worry about this prospect.
-The Bronson Law Firm PC has been serving the Addison, TX, area since 1978, providing effective tax advice and audit representation.
+The Bronson Law Firm PC has been serving the Plano, TX, area since 1978, providing effective tax advice and audit representation.
 They will explain why you shouldn’t be overly concerned about the possibility of the IRS seizing your business.

 3 Reasons Not to Worry About an IRS Seizure Closing Your Business

 1. The IRS Can Take Only Property With Equity

 The IRS can’t just clean out your business; only property with equity can be seized.
 This means if you have a bank loan on a big-ticket item and the value of that item is about equal to the amount of the loan, it has no equity.
 Thus, the IRS can’t take it from you.

 2. The IRS Might Be Barred From Seizing Business Assets

 One aspect of the Internal Revenue Code safeguards up to $4,560 in business assets.
 This is welcome news for smaller companies, especially those with minimal office equipment and furnishings.
 On the rare chance the IRS would target your business for seizure, this rule could legally stop them from doing so.